scikit-image/scikit-image/INSTALL.rst

 packages for scientific computing and image analysis.
 Follow the instructions on the respective websites to get going.
 If you don't have python installed on your computer, these are the fastest way to get started with your project.
-We can recommend the following 3 distributions:
+As of June 2020, we recommend one of the following 3 distributions:

 - `Anaconda <https://www.anaconda.com/distribution/>`_
 - `Python(x,y) <https://python-xy.github.io/>`_